tshearman/bookmeta/README.md

 uv pip install -e .[dev]
 ```

 Before running CLI commands, make sure you have the required SQLite database and secrets configured (`resources/bookmeta.db`, `secrets.json`).
+The secrets file should include your existing API keys and, if you plan to use the Hardcover provider, a `HARDCOVER_API_KEY`.

 ## CLI usage